kubernetes-sigs/cluster-api-provider-aws/docs/book/src/development/tilt-setup.md

 ## Troubleshooting

-- Make sure you have at least three available spaces EIP and NAT Gateways to be created
+- Ensure you have at least three Elastic IPs (EIPs) available in your AWS region.
+CAPA creates one NAT Gateway per availability zone (typically 3), and each NAT Gateway requires an EIP.
 - If your git starts throwing this error

 ```bash